ivy-lang/ivy-bitcoin/docs/js/README.md

 const sequenceNumber = { sequence: 0, seconds: false }

 // compile the template
-const template = compileTemplate(source)
+const template = compile(source)

 // instantiate it
 const instantiated = instantiate(template, [publicKey, amount])

-// you can get the testnet address console.log(instantiated.testnetAddress)
+// get the testnet and mainnet addresses corresponding to the contract

-// and the mainnet address
-console.log(instantiated.mainnetAddress)
+// note: any BTC sent to these addresses may not be recoverable! console.log(instantiated.testnetAddress) console.log(instantiated.mainnetAddress)

 // create the spending transaction